-The Diabetes Technology Society (DTS) invites researchers, physicians, and health care professionals from around the world to attend the 13th Annual Diabetes Technology Meeting on October 31 to November 2, 2013 at the Hyatt Regency San Francisco Airport in Burlingame, California.
+Diabetes Technology Society (DTS) invites scientists, physicians, and health care professionals from around the world to attend the 17th Annual Diabetes Technology Meeting on November 2-4 at the Bethesda North Marriott Hotel and Conference Center in Bethesda, Maryland.

 Concurrent morning workshops are:

 - Workshop B: Advances in Insulin Delivery